jacobalberty/roofwater/README.md

 variables can be used:

-KEY                        TYPE        DEFAULT       REQUIRED    DESCRIPTION RW_PULSEWIDTH              Duration    15s                       Duration of the time to turn valve on RW_PULSEINTERVAL           Duration    5m                        Interval between pulses RW_MINTEMP                 Float       90                        Minimum temperature to run the valve RW_OWM_API_KEY             String                    true        OpenWeatherMap API key RW_OWM_ZIP                 String                    true        Zip code to get weather for
+KEY                        TYPE        DEFAULT       REQUIRED    DESCRIPTION RW_PULSEWIDTH              Float       0.05                      Percent of the Interval expressed as a decimal to turn valve on
+RW_PULSEPERIOD             Duration    5m                        Period of pulses
+RW_MINTEMP                 Float       90                        Minimum temperature to run the valve RW_OWM_API_KEY             String                    true        OpenWeatherMap API key RW_OWM_ZIP                 String                    true        Zip code to get weather for